Traditional Chinese medicine: Ancient history

 The doctrines of Chinese medicine are rooted in books such as the Yellow Emperor's Inner Canon and the Treatise on Cold Damage, as well as in cosmological notions such as yin–yang and the five phases.
-The "Documentation of Chinese materia medica" (CMM) dates back to around 1,100 BCE when only a few dozen drugs were described.
+The Compendium of Materia Medica dates back to around 1,100 BCE when only a few dozen drugs were described.
 By the end of the 16th century, the number of drugs documented had reached close to 1,900.
 And by the end of the last century, published records of CMM had reached 12,800 drugs."
 Starting in the 1950s, these precepts were standardized in the People's Republic of China, including attempts to integrate them with modern notions of anatomy and pathology.
 In the 1950s, the Chinese government promoted a systematized form of TCM.

 Shang dynasty

 Traces of therapeutic activities in China date from the Shang dynasty (14th–11th centuries BCE).
 Though the Shang did not have a concept of "medicine" as distinct from other health practices, their oracular inscriptions on bones and tortoise shells refer to illnesses that affected the Shang royal family: eye disorders, toothaches, bloated abdomen, and such.
 Shang elites usually attributed them to curses sent by their ancestors.
 There is currently no evidence that the Shang nobility used herbal remedies.

 Stone and bone needles found in ancient tombs led Joseph Needham to speculate that acupuncture might have been carried out in the Shang dynasty.
 This being said, most historians now make a distinction between medical lancing (or bloodletting) and acupuncture in the narrower sense of using metal needles to attempt to treat illnesses by stimulating points along circulation channels ("meridians") in accordance with beliefs related to the circulation of "Qi".
 The earliest evidence for acupuncture in this sense dates to the second or first century BCE.